HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

 Note: Our crawlers didn't actually load the correct resources, so the numbers here are estimates, based in part on the byte sizes of the incorrect resources, which the crawlers actually did load.
-However, we estimate that a quarter of desktop pages are loading more than 83 KB of extra image data, based purely on bad `sizes` attributes.
+However, we estimate that one-quarter of desktop pages are loading more than 83 KB of extra image data, based purely on bad `sizes` attributes.
 That is to say: A better, smaller resource is there for the picking in the `srcset`, but because the `sizes` attribute is so erroneous, the browser doesn't pick it.
 Additionally, 10% of desktop pages that use sizes load more than a half-megabyte of excess image data because of bad `sizes` attributes!

 In the short term, individual developers can and should use <a hreflang="en" href="https://ausi.github.io/respimagelint/">RespImageLint</a> to audit and fix their badly broken `sizes` attributes and prevent this kind of waste.

 In the medium term, where possible, the web platform needs to provide better tooling.
 For many developers, authoring (and maintaining!) accurate `sizes` attributes has proven to be too hard.
 A proposal that would allow <a hreflang="en" href="https://github.com/whatwg/html/pull/8008">automatic sizes for lazy-loaded images</a> is on the table.
-(Let's hope it progresses in 2023). <a hreflang="en" href="https://github.com/aFarkas/lazysizes">The lazysizes.js library</a> has already proven the appetite for this sort of solution: <a hreflang="en" href="https://docs.google.com/spreadsheets/d/1T5oVAVmcH3sM6R-WwH4ksr2jFtPhuLXs3-iXXoABb3E/edit#gid=232511628">10% of `sizes` attributes currently have the value "auto" before JavaScript runs</a> and are later rewritten to perfectly accurate values by lazysizes.js, before it lazy-loads the image.
-Note that, because it relies on lazy-loading, this pattern is *not* appropriate for LCP images, or any image above the fold.
+(Let's hope it progresses in 2023). <a hreflang="en" href="https://github.com/aFarkas/lazysizes">The lazysizes.js library</a> has already proven the appetite for this sort of solution: <a hreflang="en" href="https://docs.google.com/spreadsheets/d/1T5oVAVmcH3sM6R-WwH4ksr2jFtPhuLXs3-iXXoABb3E/edit#gid=232511628">10% of `sizes` attributes currently have the value "auto" before JavaScript runs</a> and are later rewritten to perfectly accurate values by lazysizes.js before it lazy-loads the image.
+Note that, because it relies on lazy-loading, this pattern is *not* appropriate for LCP images or any that are above the fold.
 For these images, the only way forward for performant responsive loading is a well-authored `sizes` attribute.

 #### `<picture>`

 The last responsive image feature to land in 2014 was the `<picture>` element.
-While `srcset` hands browsers a menu of resources to choose from, the `<picture>` element allows authors take charge, giving browsers an explicit set of instructions about which child `<source>` element to load a resource from.
+While `srcset` hands browsers a menu of resources to choose from, the `<picture>` element allows authors to take charge, giving browsers an explicit set of instructions about which child `<source>` element to load a resource from.

 The `<picture>` element is used far less than `srcset`.